The Lament of the Land (Micah 7)

 My God will hear me.

-Yet in spite of all this, the land itself is faithfully looking to God to deliver it from the terrible judgment released against it because of the sins of those living on it.
+Yet in spite of all this, the land itself is faithfully looking to God to deliver it from the terrible judgment that is coming because of sin.

 Though I have fallen, I have endured.